StormComingMove/techworld/README.txt

-This Project is created mainly to get familiar with Java, Spring (& Spring Boot), DB Connection, Kafka , Redis.
+This Project is created mainly to get familiar with Java, Spring (& Spring Boot), DB Connection, Kafka , Redis, Dockerfile.